STATEMENT OF CONDUCT

 Longy administrative staff members display effectiveness, professionalism, and responsiveness in supporting the educational programs of the school.

-Our statement of inclusion for all coursework is:
+Our statement of inclusion for all coursework:

-Longy is an institution where students from all diverse backgrounds and perspectives are welcomed and respected, and where the diversity students bring is viewed as a resource, strength, and benefit.
+Longy is an institution where students from diverse backgrounds and perspectives are welcomed and respected, and where the diversity students bring is viewed as a resource, strength, and benefit.
 In coursework, it is the commitment of every faculty member to present repertoire, materials, and activities that are inclusive and respectful of diversity.

-The conservatory expects all its students, whether or not they are on campus or are currently enrolled as degree candidates, to behave in a mature and responsible manner.
-If the conservatory determines that a student has violated the conservatory’s Facilities Use Agreement and/or conservatory policies, regulations, and procedures, the conservatory may discipline the student.
+The conservatory expects all of its students, whether or not they are on campus or are currently enrolled as degree candidates, to behave in a mature and responsible manner.
+If the conservatory determines that a student has violated the conservatory’s Facilities Use Agreement (see “Student Life”) and/or conservatory policies, regulations, or procedures, the conservatory may discipline the student.
 Since the conservatory expects students to show good judgment and use common sense at all times, not all kinds of misconduct or behavioral standards are specifically identified in this handbook.
 It is the goal of the conservatory to help provide an environment that is supportive of and conducive to the maximum musical, intellectual, psychological, and social growth of all its students.
 In this spirit, conservatory policy was written with the understanding that students would take on the following responsibilities:

 - To treat all members of the Longy community in a civil and respectful manner.

 - To carry and present Longy identification to authorized conservatory officials upon request.

 - To refrain from the use of force against persons or groups, the abuse of another person, or disruption in the form of coercion or violence.